 For a person without a sensory processing disorder, walking down a hustling and bustling street would not cause issues.
 You recognise a smell of baked bread and categorise that as a smell from a nearby bakery.
-Cars are beeping at each and you are able to categorise that as traffic build-up.
+Cars are beeping at each other and you are able to categorise that as traffic build-up.

 But for a child or adult with a form of sensory processing disorder, this is more difficult to organise in their head.
 For a person with sensory processing issues, overstimulation of the senses can become quite painful and scary.

-When the body deems the overstimulation as a threat, your body can start to react on a “fight or flight” response.
+When the body deems the overstimulation as a threat, your body can start to react with a “fight or flight” response.
 This can be shown in multiple ways, such as screaming, withdrawal, aggression, self-harm or escape (running away).

 Sensory meltdowns are often associated with autism and other intellectual disabilities or developmental conditions.